byterussian/debian-ruby-provisioning/README.md

 Before to use:

-- In `group_vars/all` insert your ssh-public-key and ruby version you want to install
+- In `group_vars/all` insert your ssh-public-key and the ruby version you want to install

 - Edit inventory file `staging`